jessicalynnhoughton/wyscout-player-embeddings/README.md

 ## Approach
 ### LSTM with Entity Embeddings
 - Keras LSTM model to predict the next subevent in the sequence of subevents
-  - Incorporates categorical variables (subevent and playerid) & numerical variables for additional context
+  - Incorporates categorical variables (subevent and player id) & numerical variables for additional context
   - LSTM performs sequential analysis and feature extraction on the combined inputs, enabling the model to capture complex patterns and